AI Over 50 · Practical Tools

 Hospital billing is designed to be incomprehensible.
 After 50, most of us have learned that the hard way.
 But there's a free tool quietly changing the math — and most adults over 50 still haven't heard about it.

-The first time it happened to someone in my family, the bill was just over $8,000.
-The kind of number where you sit there at the kitchen table holding the envelope and you can't quite tell whether it's a mistake, a scam, or just what hospitals charge now.
-You don't know enough to argue.
-You don't know enough to pay it either.
+The first time I watched this happen up close, it was to a close friend of mine in the U.S. His bill was just over $8,000 — the kind of number where you sit at the kitchen table holding the envelope and can't quite tell whether it's a mistake, a scam, or just what hospitals charge now.
+He didn't know enough to argue.
+He didn't know enough to pay it either.

 The problem isn't that medical bills are expensive.
 We know they're expensive.
 The problem is that they're deliberately incomprehensible.
 Itemized codes you've never seen.
 Charges for things you don't remember happening.
 Numbers that don't match what insurance was supposed to cover.
 Whole categories — "facility fees," "professional fees," "ancillary services" — that hospitals invented because they could.